boldbi/bold-bi-docs/docs/working-with-data-sources/dashboard-parameter/uses-of-dashboard-parameters.md

 ## Stored Procedure

 Choose the parameter option from the [stored procedure](/working-with-data-sources/connecting-to-stored-procedures/) parameter window.
-Available parameter will be listed in value drop-down box.
+Available parameters will be listed in the value drop-down box.

 ![Use dashboard parameter in stored procedure](/static/assets/working-with-datasource/dashboard-parameter/images/dashboard-parameter-in-SP.png)